tuxeh/docker-sonarr/README.md

 ## Updating

-To change branches and update successfully, you must configure Sonarr to use the update script in ``/sonarr-update.sh``.
+To update successfully, you must configure Sonarr to use the update script in ``/sonarr-update.sh``.
 This is configured under Settings > (show advanced) > General > Updates > change Mechanism to Script.

 After updating, the update script will stop the container.
 If the container was run with `--restart always`, docker will automatically restart Sonarr.